Looking for Christmas dinner tips for lazy cooks? Stressed out at the prospect of preparing a Christmas Dinner for the family?

 For me, then, preparing Christmas dinner requires three things: advance prep; short cuts and outright cheats.

 Fortunately, the rather lovely people at Bacofoil agree with me 100% and sent me some supplies to cook a festive dinner for the family.
-With their help, today I’m sharing my five favourite tips for a stress-free Christmas dinner.
+With their help, today I’m sharing my five favourite Christmas dinner tips for lazy cooks!

 I have a confession to make – over the years, I have thrown out more than one baking tray because I couldn’t face cleaning it.
 At Christmas, especially, who wants to spend half an hour hunched over the sink with a scouring pad when you could be having a nice walk?